 Because of natural air movement in a room or other enclosed space, flammable vapours can be carried some distance from where liquids which give off flammable vapours are to be used or stored.
-The open flame of the water heater's pilot or main burner can ignite these vapours.
+The open flame of the water heater's pilot or main burner can ignite these vapours and create a shut down condition of the water heater which will not allow the water heater to ignite until examined by a Qualified Service Technician.

-FVIR certified gas water heaters must be installed in accordance with the CAN/ CSA B149.1 - Natural Gas and Propane Installation Code, for installation in Residential Garages, unless otherwise directed by Province and Local code requirements.
+FVIR compliant gas water heaters can be installed on a garage floor without the use of an 18-inch stand in accordance with the National Fuel Gas Code, NFPA 54, ANSI Z223.1, for US installations and in accordance with the CAN/CSA B149.1 - Natural Gas and Propane Installation Code for Canadian installations, unless otherwise directed by Province, State and Local code requirements.
 The water heater must be located so it is not subject to physical damage, for example, by moving vehicles, area flooding, etc.